 The stream for the most part is heavily silted; however, it is possible to paddle from the northern end of Decatur Lake to beyond Park Road where its banks are nicely wooded.
 The south facing bank is quite rocky and steep and if you paddle far enough you will find a rather large boulder jutting from the hillside.
 Paddling much beyond this point becomes problematic as the creek becomes shallow, narrows and is choked with deadfall.
-Historical records reference "Hanging Rock" on the north facing bank, about a half mile walk along the stream bank from Park Road, but it is not accessible for viewing by paddling the creek.
+Historical records reference "Hanging Rock" on the north facing bank, about a half mile walk along the stream bank from Park Road.
+Unfortunately, the land route is posted and the creek is not navigable to this point.

 Biking the country roads transversing the rolling hills and valleys of this subwatershed (as well as others) will give you plenty of exercise and pastoral views.

 Oliver Prairie State Natural Area Located off Oliver Road it is very small undisturbed remnant dry prairie containing more than 70 prairie species.
 To access this gem contact the University of Wisconsin-Madison Arboretum at (608) 263-7344.

 In the not too distant past, Searles Creek was known as Jordan Creek or Little Jordan Creek.
 Seems there were two creeks in the vicinity with the same name so one had to be changed to avoid confusion.